New Richmond, Wisconsin

 New Richmond is a city in St. Croix County, Wisconsin, United States.
 The population was 10,079 at the 2020 census.
-New Richmond is within the Minneapolis–Saint Paul metropolitan area.

 History

 New Richmond was founded in 1857.
 The first permanent settlement was established by Hiram Foster, who had led a group of settlers from Vermont into the area in search of virgin Wisconsin timber for harvesting.
 Foster built and operated a sawmill on the banks of the Willow River, which gradually drew more settlers from New England into the area.
 For the first few years the settlement was called Foster's Crossing, and was later renamed after Richmond Day, the land surveyor who plotted the town.
 Because another town in Wisconsin had already taken the name Richmond, it was decided to call the town New Richmond.

-In 1871, New Richmond was made a station on the southwestern branch of Chicago, St. Paul, Minneapolis & Omaha Railroad's 'Omaha X' network, initially working northwards from Hudson to New Richmond and providing a direct connection to St. Paul.
+In 1871, New Richmond was made a station on the southwestern branch of Chicago, St. Paul, Minneapolis and Omaha Railway's 'Omaha X' network, initially working northwards from Hudson to New Richmond and providing a direct connection to Saint Paul, Minnesota.
 Construction on the line continued northeast of New Richmond, reaching Spooner, Wisconsin in 1879.
 In addition to a steady stream of newcomers from New England, New Richmond saw an influx of Irish immigrants throughout the 1870s and early 1880s, later followed by large numbers of Germans, Norwegians and a few Swedes throughout the 1880s and 1890s.
-In 1885, the Wisconsin Central Railroad built a line into the north side of town westward from Chippewa Falls, from where it later continued towards Stillwater and on to St. Paul.
+In 1885, the Wisconsin Central Railroad built a line into the north side of town westward from Chippewa Falls, from where it later continued towards Stillwater and on to Saint Paul.

 On the early evening of June 12, 1899, a deadly tornado tore through St. Croix, Polk and Barron counties along a 46-mile path.
 While most of the F5-strength storm's path was confined to rural areas, New Richmond suffered a direct hit, with half the town's residences leveled as well as the entire business district.
 In all, the tornado killed 117 people, 111 at New Richmond alone, injured more than 125, left over 1,500 people homeless and caused an estimated $18 million in damage.
 Due to state and federal aid and a large amount of donations, most of the homes and all but two of the businesses destroyed in the storm were able to rebuild by the following winter.
 As of 2013, the tornado ranked as the deadliest ever recorded in Wisconsin and the ninth deadliest tornado in American history.
 Most of Main Street (Knowles Avenue) was rebuilt within five months.

 Geography

 New Richmond is located at (45.119856, −92.539142).

 According to the United States Census Bureau, the city has a total area of 9.35 sqmi, of which 9.18 sqmi is land and 0.17 sqmi is water.
 A major source of hydrological water is from the Willow River, which is dammed near the center of town.

+The Water Tower of New Richmond, Wisconsin.